 Intel Math Kernel Library (MKL)

 The Intel Math Kernel Library (MKL) is available, and we strongly recommend using it.
-Several versions of MKL may exist, you can see which versions are available with the "module avail" command.
+The MKL versions are typically bundled with a specific buildenv-intel module, found with the “module avail” command.
 The library includes the following groups of routines:

 • BLAS (Basic Linear Algebra Subprograms)